PriyaVajram/Notes_app/README.md

 6. **Permanently Delete Notes**: To permanently delete a note, click the "Delete" button next to the note in the trash section.

-## Local Development

-If you want to run the Notes App locally on your machine, follow these steps:

-1. Clone the repository: `git clone https://github.com/your-username/notes-app.git`
-2. Navigate to the project folder: `cd notes-app`
-3. Install dependencies: `npm install`
-4. Start the development server: `npm start`
-5. Open your web browser and go to `http://localhost:3000` to access the app.